About FSU Canada

 Free speech is currently under assault across the developed world, particularly in those areas where it matters most such as schools, universities, the arts, the media, administrative tribunals and the regulated professions.
 Under the guise of preventing “harm”, offence, and, increasingly, “misinformation” (which is often merely politically-inconvenient speech) a deep chill has been cast over speech in our society.
 Much of it is self-censorship: Canadians have learned that their opinions may only be safely expressed in hushed whispers around their kitchen tables, much like citizens of totalitarian societies during their darkest chapters.
 Many choose to express themselves online only from behind the shield of anonymity.
 This is unhealthy to our society.
 The aim of the Free Speech Union of Canada is to restore a culture of free expression and protect it from encroachment.

 We take no position on the validity of others’ opinions, political or otherwise, whether expressed in speech, writing, performance, or in another form.
 The defence of speech is critical and relevant only when it is provocative and controversial.
 This necessarily includes expressions and views with which we, as individuals, may strongly disagree.
 At the same time, we condemn all incitements to violence, and recognize reasonable limits on expression contained in laws against defamation and child pornography.
+The Free Speech Union believes that if society doesn’t uphold the right to express controversial, eccentric, heretical, provocative, or unwelcome opinions, then it doesn’t uphold free speech.

 Our Board and Staff